Davidson4376/windows-uwp.fr-fr/windows-apps-src/publish/app-marketing-guidelines.md

 ---
 author: jnHs
 Description: Learn how to promote your apps and content in the Microsoft Store.
 These guidelines cover how to use the assets that are available to you, along with recommendations for promoting your apps in print, TV, social media and digital advertising.
-title: Microsoft Store marketing des instructions pour les applications ms.assetid: CEB81E9D-5C64-458F-AAF1-C59BBBBB272E ms.author: wdg-dev-content ms.date: 10/26/2017
+title: Recommandations pour les applications de marketing de Microsoft Store ms.assetid: CEB81E9D-5C64-458F-AAF1-C59BBBBB272E ms.author: wdg-dev-content ms.date: 10/26/2017